biancafrancini/Node_Exercises/Exercise_4_ECMAScript/README.md

 # Exercise_4

-Create a script that uses export default to export a function.
-Create another script that uses import to import the function and then calls it.
+* Module.mjs --> Create a script that uses export default to export a function.
+* index.mjs --> Create another script that uses import to import the function and then calls it.